destiny-evidence/fetch-everything-robot/README.md

-# Fetch Abstracts Robot
+# Fetch Everything Robot

-A _DESTINY_ robot for retrieving abstracts from various third-party APIs, and adding them to `Work`s as an `Enhancement`.
+A _DESTINY_ robot for retrieving full texts from various third-party APIs, and adding them to `Reference`s as an `Enhancement`.

 This derived from the example robot producing toy enhancements against the destiny repository available at [destiny-evidence/toy-robot](https://github.com/destiny-evidence/toy-robot).